 Couchbase’s Operator was created as an effort to change this scenario and make databases easy to manage without locking you to a specific cloud vendor.
 Currently, it supports automated cluster provisioning, elastic scalability, auto-recovery, logging and access to the web console, but many more features are coming in the future.
 If you want to read more about it, please check out this article or refer to Couchbase’s official documentation here.

 I also have to mention that It is the very first official operator launched for a database, and there are some small community projects already trying to build operators for MySQL, Postrgres and other databases.

-The Operator’s ecosystem is growing quickly, rook for instance, let you deploy something very similar to AWS S3.
-The Apache Kafka operator is coming soon and there are many other initiatives out there, we expect a major boost in the number of operators in the upcoming months now that all major cloud providers support K8s.
+The Operator’s ecosystem is growing quickly, rook for instance, lets you deploy something very similar to AWS S3.
+The Apache Kafka Kubernetes operator is coming soon and there are many other initiatives out there.
+We expect a major boost in the number of operators in the upcoming months now that all major cloud providers support K8s.

 In the future, choosing a cloud provider could be just a matter of which one offers the best performance/cost.
 The market impact of this radical shift is still unclear, but as developers, we are certainly the biggest winners.

 UPDATE: Even though this article was written not so long ago, a lot of things have already changed.
 We have now the Couchbase Autonomous Operator 1.2, Local Persistent Storage is GA, and there is an Operator Hub to centralize all open-source operators.